ondyari/FaceForensics/README.md

 Once, you obtain the download link, please head to the [download section](dataset/README.md).
 You can also find details about the generation of the dataset there.

 ## [Benchmark](http://kaldir.vc.in.tum.de/faceforensics_benchmark/)
 We are offering an [automated benchmark](http://kaldir.vc.in.tum.de/faceforensics_benchmark/) for facial manipulation detection on the presence of compression based on our manipulation methods that contains 1000 images.
 If you are interested to test your approach on unseen data, check it out!
 For more information, please consult [our paper](https://arxiv.org/abs/1901.08971).
-You can download the benchmark images here.
+You can download the benchmark images [here](http://kaldir.vc.in.tum.de/faceforensics_benchmark_example_submission.zip).

 ## Original FaceForensics
 You can view the original FaceForensics github [here](https://github.com/ondyari/FaceForensics/tree/original).
-Any request will also contain the download link to the original version of our dataset.
+Any request to this dataset will also contain the download link to the original version of our dataset.

 ## Citation